Special education blog featured images

 Children’s Mental Health: Infographic

-Anyone who works with young people in the UK today will recognise the challenges faced supporting our students with the myriad of challenges that face them growing up.
-Schools are often the front line, the first responders.
+Anyone who works with young people in the UK today will recognise the challenges faced supporting our students in terms of mental health and wellbeing.
+There are a myriad of challenges that face them growing up with the impact of Lockdowns and cost of living.
+Schools are often the front line, the first responders for our most vulnerable children.

 Often school is the only safe space that some our young people have.
 Often their teacher the only adult that will listen.